-The proposals seek improve the thermal performance of both the single glazed metal windows and flat roof covering.
+The proposals seek improve the thermal performance of both the single glazed metal windows, one door and the flat roof covering.
 Areas of change to internal areas include minor adaptations and adjustments to the original timber window surrounds and minor changes to the luminaires and, or bulbs.